• Menu

 Karyn Greenstreet

-Whether we’re in a recession or not, the economy surely seems shaky right now.
-When things take a down-turn, how will you handle it for your business?
+When things take an economic downturn, how will you handle it for your business?

 Now is the time to think strategically.